-In an ever-changing market, the company that can grow and adapt fastest usually comes out the winner.
-Being able to act nimbly to catch new trends or increase production or capacity to meet customer demand can mean the difference between swimming to the front or sinking to the bottom.
-But how do you enable your company to grow and adapt?
+In today's online and remote working world, the companies who adapt fastest usually come out the winners.
+Being able to act nimbly to catch new trends or increase production or deal with pandemic disruptions can mean the difference between swimming out in front or sinking to the bottom.
+But how do you enable your company to continually grow and adapt?

 It’s all well and good talking about productivity and saying it needs to be better, but without a strategic approach to improving productivity, you’re never going to get the results you desire.
-In this article I outline a 6-step strategy for implementing a robust productivity improvement strategy in your company.
+In this article, I outline a 6-step strategy for implementing a robust productivity improvement strategy in your business.

 Are you ready?
 It’s time to get productive.